 Conveniently located in San Francesco Basilica square is Ravenna Tourism‘s Information Office for those who need directions, information on events and free city maps.

 SIM cards are not always sold at the airports in Italy.
 When I arrived in Italy, I found a local telecomm shop that sold SIM cards.
 I brought my passport and I was up and running in 10 minutes.
 (See my Ravenna video).
 I recommend the TIM card for Italy.
 My network was solid and you can also use TIM in Europe, so it’s not only for Italy.
 If you’re type of person who does not want to waste time or stress looking for a Prepaid SIM for Italy, you can buy Italy Prepaid SIM cards in advance and Europe eSim.

 Safety Tips for Solo Travelers in Ravenna

-As a female solo traveler on an Italy trip, Ravenna felt safe and laid back.
+As a female solo traveler on an Italy trip, small cities like Ravenna, Treviso, Modena felt safe and laid back.
 There are very little tourists compared to bigger cities like Rome, Florence, Venice.
 So there is little attraction for pickpockets (See my tips for outsmarting thieves ).
 Pickpocket gypsies were my biggest fear on my Italy trip.
-Even walking at night, the historical center of Ravenna felt very safe.
-That does not mean that crime cannot happen and one should always use travel street smarts.
+They can hang out at train stations looking to help travelers book their tickets or in crowded tourist areas.
+One should always use travel street smarts and research travel scams to the city you visit.
+I also advise use anti-theft bags and recommended crossbody bags.
 On trains going to other cities I would still be watchful of my belongings.